Help me fight legalization of front car window tinting in British Columbia

 Help me win this fight by joining me in the call to legalize front window tinting in British Columbia.

-Albatross Technology needs your help with “John A. Chesman Secretary-Treasurer New Car Dealers Association of B.C.
+N A needs your help with “John A. Chesman Secretary-Treasurer New Car Dealers Association of B.C.
 Vancouver, B.C.: Help me fight legalization of front car window tinting in British Columbia”.
-Join Albatross and 28 supporters today.
+Join N and 27 supporters today.